Meet PC Pete Butt-Gow of TVP’s Positive Action and Engagement Team

-Was always my intention to join the police but felt wanted some life experience and like skills first.
+It was always my intention to join the police but I felt I wanted some life experience first.
 I joined the military first and after nearly 10 years I left and joined TVP.
-I was raised and lived in a multi generation household where discipline and respect were very high on the family agenda and then this was elevated whilst in the military.
+I was raised and lived in a multi-generation household where discipline and respect were very high on the family agenda, and then this was elevated whilst in the military.
 Where emphasis on doing the right thing even in difficult circumstances was ingrained.
-All these values are integral values a police officer should possess and display.
-I also wanted to serve the community and in some way make or leave positive impressions.
+All these values are integral values a Police Officer should possess and display.
+I also wanted to serve the community and in some way, and make or leave positive impressions.

 Why is difference important in policing?

-Advice to those considering a career in policing:
+What advice would you give to those considering a career in policing?